Editor's Note: This post has been updated with new links and content.

 If you’re shipping B2C, read on – this is important.

-According to eCommerceFuel, there’s multiple factors that dictate when and how to offer free shipping if you’re running an e-commerce business.
+According to eCommerceFuel, there’s multiple factors that dictate when and how to offer free shipping if you’re running an ecommerce brand.
 A recent post on SmallBizTrends claims that “A large majority of consumers (66%) expect free shipping on every purchase they make online.
 An even larger number (80%) expect free shipping when ordering a certain dollar amount on online products.”

 That’s a huge number.
 If you’re shipping B2C, read on – this is important.